 For the latest safe travel information about where you’re headed, check out www.safetravel.govt.nz, the official source of advice for New Zealanders travelling or living overseas.

-You can order notes, foreign cheques or send an international money transfer using FastNet Classic internet banking.
+You can order foreign notes and foreign cheques from the ASB Mobile app and FastNet Classic internet banking.
+To make an international money transfer you can use FastNet Classic internet banking.

 ASB’s terms apply.